-But staying compliant can be especially tough when hiring remote employees in other states.
-States have different requirements for employers, and there’s a lot to keep track of.
-Here's a brief overview of some of the rules to keep in mind when hiring in a new state.
+Are you managing employees that have relocated to other areas?
+Perhaps you’re hiring new employees from areas outside the vicinity of the office.
+Staying compliant can be tough in both of these scenarios, especially considering the fact that different states have different requirements for employers.
+There’s a lot to keep track of, so we’ve put together a brief overview of some of the rules to keep in mind when hiring in a new state.

 Staying Compliant When Hiring in a New State

-The legal requirements for conducting business vary on a state-by-state basis.
-Employers of remote employees must always be mindful of the state and local laws where their remote employees reside and determine which employment laws apply to their remote employees.
+It’s important to know that the legal requirements for conducting business vary on a state-by-state basis.
+Employers of remote employees must always be mindful of the state and local laws where their remote employees work and/or reside and determine which employment laws apply to their remote employees.

 While we’d like to break down each state's employment requirements, there’s just too much to cover.
 However, there are several key items you’ll want to review for compliance in any state.
 Although this is not an exhaustive list, the topics outlined below should help to get you started.

-Different states (and some localities) have different income tax requirements.
-You'll need to stay on top of applicable state and local filing deadlines, tax rates, and tax changes, in addition to federal laws.
+Different states (and some localities) have different payroll tax requirements.
+This means you'll need to stay on top of applicable state and local filing deadlines, tax rates, and tax changes, in addition to federal laws.
 Consider finding a company that can help you manage processing payroll.
-For example, Justworks is authorized to operate as a Professional Employer Organization in all 50 states and D.C., and can help companies with respect to payroll.
+For example, Justworks, which is a Professional Employer Organization (PEO), is authorized to operate in all 50 states and D.C., and can help companies with respect to payroll.

 Wage & Hour Requirements